 Whole Wheat Puff Pastry

-What is also unique about this Christmas recipe is its whole wheat puff pastry dough.
+What is also unique about this Holiday recipe is its whole wheat puff pastry dough.
 Using whole wheat adds more character and nutrients to the dough.
 It also lends it a nice brown color that looks even better once it’s baked.

 But, the ultimate question is always: is it better to make your puff pastry dough or buy premade?